adambard/learnxinyminutes-docs/nim.html.markdown

 # More Types and Data Structures
 #

-# Enumerations allow a type to be one of a limited number of values
+# Enumerations allow a type to have one of a limited number of values

 type
   Color = enum cRed, cBlue, cGreen